rails/rails/guides/source/association_basics.md

 This option can be used to configure a custom named `:counter_cache`.
 You only need this option when you customized the name of your `:counter_cache` on the [belongs_to association](#options-for-belongs-to).

-##### `:dependent`

-Controls what happens to the associated objects when their owner is destroyed:

-* `:destroy` causes all the associated objects to also be destroyed
-* `:delete_all` causes all the associated objects to be deleted directly from the database (so callbacks will not execute)
-* `:destroy_async`: when the object is destroyed, an `ActiveRecord::DestroyAssociationAsyncJob` job is enqueued which will call destroy on its associated objects.
-Active Job must be set up for this to work.
-* `:nullify` causes the foreign key to be set to `NULL`.
-Polymorphic type column is also nullified on polymorphic associations.
-Callbacks are not executed.
-* `:restrict_with_exception` causes an `ActiveRecord::DeleteRestrictionError` exception to be raised if there are any associated records
-* `:restrict_with_error` causes an error to be added to the owner if there are any associated objects

-The `:destroy` and `:delete_all` options also affect the semantics of the `collection.delete` and `collection=` methods by causing them to destroy associated objects when they are removed from the collection.

-##### `:disable_joins`

-Specifies whether joins should be skipped for an association.
-If set to true, two or more queries will be generated.
-Note that in some cases, if order or limit is applied, it will be done in-memory due to database limitations.
-This option is only applicable on `has_many :through associations` as has_many alone do not perform a join.

-##### `:ensuring_owner_was`

-Specifies an instance method to be called on the owner.
-The method must return true in order for the associated records to be deleted in a background job.

-##### `:extend`

-Specifies a module or array of modules that will be extended into the association object returned.
-Useful for defining methods on associations, especially when they should be shared between multiple association objects.

 ##### `:foreign_key`

 By convention, Rails assumes that the column used to hold the foreign key on the other model is the name of this model with the suffix `_id` added.
 The `:foreign_key` option lets you set the name of the foreign key directly: